usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 -----------------------------

-To specify a high-priority order, the :yaml:`priority` field is set to :yaml:`true` in the order description. :numref:`high-priority-order-yaml` shows a high-priority order for order :yaml:`MMB30H57` and a regular-priority order for order :yaml:`'MMB30H58'`.
+To specify a high-priority order, the :yamlname:`priority` field is set to :yaml:`true` in the order description. :numref:`high-priority-order-yaml` shows a high-priority order for order :yaml:`'MMB30H57'` and a regular-priority order for order :yaml:`'MMB30H58'`.

 .. code-block:: yaml